chickensavory/barcode-reader/README.md

 # Barcode Changer
+# Wait!
+May issue toh!
+Missing the main() function
 This tool automatically **reads barcodes from images and renames the files for you**.
 Everything below is written so you can simply **copy, paste, and follow along**.